 QUESTION 2: What are the Potential Social and Environmental Risks?
 Note: Complete SESP Attachment 1 before responding to Question 2. ficance of the potential social and environmental risks? ow before proceeding to Question 5 QUESTION 6: Describe the assessment and management measu for each risk rated Moderate, Substantial or High Risk Description (broken down by event, cause, impact) 1 Impact and Likelihood (1- 5) Significance (Low, Moderate, Substantial, High) Comments (optional) Description of assessment and management measures for risks rated as Moderate, Substantial or High RISK 1: Risk on lack of capacities.
 The scope of this risk belongs to Overarching Principle 1 and Programmatic Principle 2.
-Event : It may occur that the capacity of duty-bearers (e.g. government agencies, local skilled staff) for implementation of some project activities may be insufficient.
-Similarly occurs with the capacity of rights- holders (e.g. project-affected persons) to claim their rights.
-Cause : The project activities considered involve innovation and so that may be relatively new in the project's area of influence for both duty-bearers and right-holders.
+Event: It may occur that the capacity of duty-bearers (e.g. government agencies, local skilled staff) for implementation of some project activities may be insufficient.
+Similarly occurs with the capacity of rights-holders (e.g. project-affected persons) to claim their rights.
+Cause: The project activities considered involve innovation and so that may be relatively new in the project's area of influence for both duty-bearers and right-holders.
 Also, the UNDP Universal Human Rights Index informs concerns in this country regarding the capacities of right-holder related groups and public officials/institutions.
-Impact : This may pose a potential harm to meeting the rights of right-holders.
-1 = 4 L = 2 Moderate This risk is relevant to the project activities supporting all components: Policy and regulation Business Model Innovation with Private Sector Scaled-up Financing Digitalization, Knowledge Management (KM) and Monitoring and Evaluation (M&E) This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
+Impact: This may pose a potential harm to meeting the rights of right-holders.
+I = 4 L = 3 Substantial This risk is relevant to the project activities supporting all components: - Policy and regulations - Business model innovation and private business - Digital, Knowledge Management and Monitoring and Evaluation This risk is not covered by the national legal requirements to conduct the project activities and/or when requirements are in place there are signs of been inconsistently enforced to the UNDP SES level.
 As the project is Substantial risk, an ESMF has been prepared and annexed to the ProDoc.
 The ESMF covers all project risks.
 It contains procedures for the further screening, assessment and management measures that are required during the project's implementation for compliance with the SES.
 A Stakeholder Engagement Plan has been prepared to manage this risk.
 See ESMF Attachment II (Risks A&M specifications) for details of assessment and management of this risk and all others.
 RISK 2: Risk of project activities not being safeguards responsive during the project life cycle.
-I = 3 L = 4 Moderate Note that prohibited grounds of discrimination include race, ethnicity, sex, age, language, disability, sexual orientation, gender identity, religion, political or other opinion, national or social or See ESMF Attachment II for details of assessment and management of this risk.
+The scope of this risk belongs to Overarching Principle 1 and Programmatic Principle 2.
+I = 3 L = 4 Moderate Note that prohibited grounds of discrimination include race, ethnicity, sex, age, language, disability, sexual orientation, gender identity, religion, political or other opinion, national or social or geographical origin, property, birth, health status or other status including as an indigenous person or as a member of a minority.
+See ESMF Attachment II for details of assessment and management of this risk.

-1 See "SESP Summary" for detailed breakdown by event, cause, impact.
+$^{^{1}\,\}mathrm{See}$ "SESP Summary" for detailed breakdown by event, cause, impact.